 Grades 3-5: 45-60 minutes, with time for Q and A.

-Grades K-2: 30-45 minutes, with time for Q and A. (This version of the workshop places more emphasis on props and how I come up with ideas).
+Grades K-2: 30-45 minutes, with time for Q and A. Places emphasis on props and how I come up with ideas.

 Grades 6 and Up: 45-60 minutes, with time for Q and A. Flying Deep is a book targeted to students ages 5-9, but my presentation is relevant for much older students, as well.
 Presentations for students in middle school and high school are tailored to focus on the hard work of properly researching and revising a piece of writing to make it sing.
 I also include practical tips that students can use in their own writing projects.

 Make it Sing: A Revision Workshop, for groups less than 35

 (Many standards will be touched on in this workshop, but the primary focus will be CCSS.ELA-LITERACY.CCRA.W.5)

 Grades 3-5, 6-8, or 9-12 (please group students by these grades, if not single grade groupings)

 The real work of writing happens once you start revising.
 In this hands-on workshop, I share real-world examples of my revision process and guide students as they work to make their writing stronger through revision.
 Students should come prepared with a double-spaced draft of a piece of writing,* a clip-board or something to lean on (If not at a desk or table), and a pen or pencil.
 The workshop moves between examples from my work and students trying out strategies I demonstrate.

 * I will consult with schools to determine what kind of writing best suits your needs at the time of my visit (for example, narrative, expository, creative, etc).

 A basic school visit includes three presentations per day, lunch with kids, and a book signing.